aceinnolab/Inkycal/README.md

 You can also manually edit the settings file like this: `nano /home/$USER/Inky-Calendar/settings/settings.py`

+Once your details are added, run the software with: `python3 /home/$USER/Inky-Calendar/modules/inkycal.py`.
+If everything is working correctly, you'll see some lines being printed on the console (not red ones).
+Lastly, the E-Paper display will show a fresh image.

 If you encounter any issues, please leave a comment in the issues or via email.
 Thanks in advance.

 ## iCalendar